Title: Professor of Infectious Diseases and Director of the CDC Southeastern Regional Center of Excellence in Vector Borne Diseases

 As part of their life cycle, malaria parasites differentiate into the sexual male and female “gametocytes."
 Dinglasan’s emphasis on this stage arises due to its relevance to disease transmission: when the parasites transform into gametocytes, humans become infectious – able to pass the parasites to susceptible mosquitoes.
 Dinglasan’s lab was the first to produce the male and female proteome for this stage of the parasite’s development.

 “By studying the gametocytes,” he said, “we were able to develop diagnostic technology that allows us to identify an individual carrying these gametocytes who has absolutely no disease.”
-The test can detect biomarkers for these gametocytes in saliva, allowing physicians and other health workers to diagnose malaria infection without drawing blood.
+The test can detect biomarkers for these gametocytes in saliva, allowing physicians and other health workers to diagnose malaria infections without drawing blood.

 Dinglasan’s lab also has an interest in both supplementing and innovating the current arsenal of anti-malarial treatments.
 By investigating pathways of infection and disease development, his team hopes to find natural product compounds with potential as drug scaffolds for new anti-malaria drugs.
-Dinglasan’s lab hopes to preempt eventual drug resistance by focusing on novel biochemical pathways in the parasite that can be targeted by natural product compounds.
+Dinglasan’s lab wants to preempt eventual drug resistance by focusing on novel biochemical pathways in the parasite that can be targeted by natural product compounds.
 Combining these approaches allows the lab to target multiple aspects of the pathway from transmission to disease.

 Dinglasan has served as co-chair of the Enabling Technologies Consultancy Group for the Malaria Eradication Research Agenda (malERA).
 He currently serves on the Editorial Board of PLoS Neglected Tropical Diseases, the Advisory Board for the United States Military Malaria Vaccine Program, and the Host-Pathogen Working Group for the NIH-funded MaHPIC program of Emory University, Atlanta, GA.